 15. Walk along Seattle Waterfront

-Walking a city’s promenade may not seem to be the most interesting option to do at night.
-However, in Seattle, this exact activity captures the city’s essence.
+Walking a city’s promenade at night may not seem to be the most interesting option you have, but this is a great way to capture Seattle’s essence.

 Because of the city’s laidback nightlife scene, fun things to do in Seattle indoors aren’t really apparent at night.

 The best way to experience downtown Seattle is to walk through the adjacent waterfront area.
-Once you’ve finished your stroll, be sure to eat at one of the waterfront seafood restaurants.
+Once you’ve finished your stroll, you can grab a bite at one of the waterfront seafood restaurants!

 16. Try Out a Speakeasy Bar